 Nobody wants to swallow a fishbone, and yet, it does happen since small, sharp fishbones are easy to miss when preparing and eating fish.
 Because these bones look dangerous and can indeed cause injury, it's natural for someone who accidentally swallows one to wonder if they should seek medical attention.
 Follow these steps before you do:

 If you've swallowed a fishbone and feel fine, you don't need to see a doctor.
 If the bone didn't scratch your throat on the way down, you shouldn't have any further problems.
 It will eventually be eliminated and removed from your body by the natural digestive process.

-If you're eating and you feel like something's stuck down lower in your esophagus and you feel fullness right at the base of your neck, right at the top of your sternum.
-If you are also unable to get food and water to stay down, it is possible a fishbone got lodged there and then food got backed up behind it."
-If this is the case, it may be necessary to see a gastroenterologist to dislodge the bone and remove the obstruction.
+If you're eating and you feel like something's stuck down lower in your esophagus, you feel fullness right at the base of your neck, and you are also unable to get food and water to stay down, it is possible a fishbone got lodged there and then food got backed up behind it.
+If this is the case, go to an emergency department right away.